-To restore ALL adjustable parameters to their default value, press and hold the BACK and ENTER keys at once and hold for three seconds.
-The display will read "RESETTING PLEASE WAIT".
+To restore ALL\ adjustable parameters to their default value, press and hold the BACK and ENTER keys at once and hold for three seconds.
+The display will read "RESET PARAMETERS TO DEFAULT?
+ENTER = YES, BACK = NO." Press ENTER to reset and reboot the drive.